ajeygore/ajeygore.github.com/_includes/_home-writeup.md

-Hello,
+Hello & Welcome!

-This website mostly talks about software engineering and about creating software based products.
+This website mostly talks about software engineering and creating products with help from software and technology.

 I have been writing in software for more than 2 decades now.
 And have been curious about software engineering as craft, mostly about how to write "good" software.